csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q7: What operational events will you have as a team?

-Describe meetings (and other events) you are planning to have.
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
- * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
-Describe them here:
-   * What did you discuss during the meetings?
-   * What were the outcomes of each meeting?
-   * You must provide meeting minutes.
-   * You must have a regular meeting schedule established by the second meeting.

 Our team members are located in different countries so we can't have in-person meetings.
 Instead, We'll stay in touch via WeChat and zoom.
 We have decided to have at least one online zoom meeting a week so that everyone can report on what they have done and what they're planning to do, as well as the problems they have.
 We had our first meeting with our partner, Darryl, on Oct.
 7th.
 During the meeting, we first introduced ourselves and Darryl shared some of his stories and told us how he came up with the idea for the project.
 He also cleared up our questions, some of which are:
 #### Q: Who would be the target user of our product?